karthikchiru12/SN-Report-to-PDF/README.md

 # SN-Report-to-PDF
 An open-source chrome extension that provides a way to export reports to high-quality PDF.

 This extension enhances the existing **Export to PDF** option of reports in ServiceNow.
 When this extension is enabled, Instead of opening the default dialog box when clicked on **Export to PDF** option, a new tab with a printer-friendly version of the report is displayed.
-Where you can configure how you want the PDF to print using the inbuilt print dialog box in your browser.
+Where you can configure PDF print options using the inbuilt print dialog box in your browser.
 This extension leverages the `&sysparm_media=print` feature within ServiceNow to export high-quality PDF of reports.

 ## Disclaimer